microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profilephoto_get.md

 Get the specified [profilePhoto](../resources/profilephoto.md) or its metadata (**profilePhoto** properties).

 A GET photo operation first attempt sto retrieve the specified photo from Office 365.
-If the photo is not available in Office 365, the API attempts to retrieve the photo from Azure Active Directory (AAD).
+If the photo is not available in Office 365, the API attempts to retrieve the photo from Azure Active Directory.

 The supported sizes of HD photos on Office 365 are as follows: '48x48', '64x64', '96x96', '120x120', '240x240',
 '360x360','432x432', '504x504', and '648x648'.
 Photos can be any dimension if they are stored in Azure Active Directory.